stormearthandlava/stormearthandlava.github.io/blog/_posts/2021-11-15-yes-we-re-alive.md

 ---
 Greetings,

-as you might've notice over the last few months, not a lot of action happened here.
+as you might've noticed over the last few months, not a lot of action happened here.
 While we don't have some exciting roadmap to share, I still wanted to let you know, that I'm still dedicated to let Storm, Earth & Lava be an excellent resource for Elemental Shamans.